zqannnnn/react/README.md

 ### Chat

-To open chat with an user, execute window.Chat.openChat("<user-id>")
+To open chat with an user, execute window.Chat.openChat("user-id")

 ### React components library